 Incorporating the environment (i.e. GxE interactions) into future work.

 This will be especially important for understanding how food webs will change under future environmental conditions.
+WHY?

 Our results suggest that genetic variation in parasitism rates may feedback to affect plant fitness.
 I recognize this is a stretch, but I feel like I should at least talk about the potential for their to be an eco-eco feedback (or why we wouldn’t expect one).
+Seems like a stretch but ok.

 Abdala-Robert’s and Mooney study, where parasitoids altered fitness function of plants at different levels of genotypic diversity.